 Turn the dough out onto a lightly floured surface and roll it out into a large rectangle.

-Spread the jam over three-quarters of the dough leaving the top quarter without jam.
+Spread the jam over three-quarters of the dough leaving the top edge without jam.

 Beat the egg in a small bowl and using a pastry brush paint the top edge of the dough with the egg.

 Starting at the bottom, roll the dough up into a large log, sealing it at the egg-washed edge.